acaides/MakeSale/README.md

 - Accounting: Balance tracking integrated with invoicing, ordering, and banks.
 - Reporting: Automatic generation of key business metrics like sales, expenses, etc and reporting tools for tax and other government filing.

+## Local Development

+To run MakeSale locally, you need node and npm.

+To get setup, run:

+    npm install

+Then, to start the server:

+    node server/app.js -c "config.dev.json"